swkWien/sessions/README.md

-# Softwerkskammer Wien - Workshop Sessions
+# Softwerkskammer Wien - Coding Dojo Sessions

-This repository contains the presentations for the workshop sessions of Softwerkskammer Wien, including the "Coding Dojo Vienna" ones.
-The presentations can come in various formats, depending on the moderator that held the sessions.
+This repository contains the presentations for the Coding Dojo sessions of Softwerkskammer Wien, including the older "Coding Dojo Vienna" ones.
+The presentations come in various formats, depending on the moderator that held the sessions.

 Refer to the online [wiki](https://github.com/swkWien/sessions/wiki) on how to organize and prepare for a new session.